benzinger-icl/karidf-scripts/README.md

 2. Extract the .zip file onto your local computer and move the desired script (ex. download_freesurfer.py) into the folder you will be working from.

 3. Download / create CSV files necessary to run scripts.
-The required csv's are explained in the next sub-section below.

 4. Move the csv file(s) into the same folder as the script.